bcgsc/mavis/docs/source/theory.rst

 .. figure::  _static/insert_size_distrb.svg
     :width: 100%

-    Distribution of insert sizes (absolute values) of proper read pairs.
+    Distribution of fragment sizes (absolute values) of proper read pairs.
 In the above image the standard deviation (stdev) was calculated with respect to the median (383) using the fraction (f=0.99).